nullx27-org/eveonline-socialite/README.md

 class AuthController extends Controller
 {
     /**
-     * Redirect the user to the GitHub authentication page.
+     * Redirect the user to the Eve Online authentication page.
      *
      * @return Response
      */